Igalia/phpreport/docs/user/reports.rst

 cases, leaving a field empty means that the field won't be taken into account.
 This is the full list of available options:

+User
+  Filter tasks according to the user who input them.
+This is the only compulsory field, and it defaults to the current user.
+User with manager permissions are allowed to change it.

 Dates between ... and ...
   Filter tasks according to their date.
 You can use only the first field to get the tasks since a particular date or only the second field to get the tasks